 - Activity-wise: you will analyse the implementation and monitoring of interventions and practice for children with SEND.
 You will evaluate your existing systems for SEND data management.

-Strand 4: Working with others
+Strand four: Working with others

-- Enhance collaborative, leadership and staff management skills, by fostering an understanding of the key roles and relationships that SENCO’s have with multiple stakeholders.
+- Enhance collaborative, leadership and staff management skills, by fostering an understanding of the key roles and relationships that SENCOs have with multiple stakeholders.

 How will you be assessed?

-- Submit self-assessment questionnaires as you start and progress through the course to document the development of your confidence, skills and knowledge.
+- Submit self-assessment questionnaires as you start and progress through the course to document the development of your confidence, skills, and knowledge.

 - Collate evidence of your applied practice in managing and interpreting SEND data and in reviewing your commissioning of outside professionals.

 - Write three written assignments – one on inclusion research/policy, one comparing your school SEND policy and practice with another provision, and another evaluating an intervention running in your setting.

-- Write a reflective evaluation of the impact of the whole course on the development of applied professional knowledge and leadership skills (1,000-1,500 words).
+- Write a reflective evaluation of the impact of the whole course on the development of applied professional knowledge and leadership skills (2,000 words).

 How is the module delivered?

-You will need to have completed an undergraduate degree.
-You should either have Qualified Teacher Status (QTS) or Qualified Teacher Learning and Skills (QTLS) status.
-You will need to be employed for the duration of the course, either as the SENCO in your setting, or in another position within the setting with the full support of the current SENCO/Head Teacher to enable you to undertake the wide range of tasks and responsibilities of the SENCO role, in addition to your current duties.
+- If you hold QTS, then you will need to be employed for the duration of the course, either as the SENCO in your setting or in another position within the setting, with the full support of your current SENCO/headteacher.
+This will enable you to undertake a wide range of tasks and responsibilities of the SENCO role, in addition to your current duties.

 We offer a flexible range of fees to suit your finances:

-- Single payment of £1,800 + VAT.
+- Single payment of £1,950 + VAT.

-- Three monthly instalments of £625 + VAT.
+- Three monthly instalments of £675 + VAT.

-- Ten monthly instalments of £192 + VAT.
+- Ten monthly instalments of £207 + VAT.